MichaelJWebster/GAndCleaningData/README.md

 * run_analysis.R: R code to clean the data from the raw dataset and produce a tidy and a merged dataset as output,
-* merged.csv: A dataset containing mean and standard deviation measurements from the raw data set, and with the test and training groups of data merged into the one dataset,
+* merged.txt: A dataset containing mean and standard deviation measurements from the raw data set, and with the test and training groups of data merged into the one dataset,
-* tidy_dset.csv: A dataset containing the averages of the data in merged.csv for each combination of subject and activity.
+* tidy_dset.txt: A dataset containing the averages of the data in merged.txt for each combination of subject and activity.

 ### The run_analysis script